Make That Cake: Critical reception

 Writing for The Fader, Sajae Elder praised both Lewis and Doja Cat's rapping, describing it as "laidback flows" and also described the song as a "bouncy track".
 Milca P. of the website HotNewHipHop wroteː "On the cut, Lewis and Doja match off on similar flows as the track arrives attached to an equally eclectic clip directed by Chris Moreno."
-Rj Frometa of Vents described the song as "a glitchy hip-hop beat backed by stirring vocals", addingː "With lyrics developed using clever word play, Lunch has created an entertaining track that belongs on every summer playlist.
 AllHipHop added to their blog, "LunchMoney Lewis returns with Doja Cat and all that cake".